motanelson/cosmos.windows.template/README.md

-Decompiles a bitmap or a graphic image
+compiles a bitmap or a graphic image